EPFL-IC/ic-people-website/README.md

 #### 4.2.1.
 Base with header & footer
 https://epfl-ic.github.io/examples/version-minimal.html

 #### 4.3.
+Without template
 It’s possible to request an empty page for you to import your content.
 We do however strongly encourage the use of one of the templates at your disposal which incorporates EPFL visual identity elements.

 ## 5. Rules for publication
 Use of this hosting service is permitted to the extent that it is consistent with the EPFL and applicable laws.